veithen/veithen.github.io/_posts/2015-01-21-referrer-spam.md

 However, this filter wouldn't match ghost referrals targeting URIs that include parameters, such as `/?from=http://web-revenue.xyz/`.
 To deal with them as well use `^/(\?.*)?$` instead of `^/$` as filter pattern.

-**Note:** If you are using Jekyll to generate your site, you may want to have a look at [one of my previous articles][previous-post] that discusses another modification to the Google Analytics snippet that actually has the `/` &rarr; `/index.html` change as a side effect.

-As mentioned in my earlier article linked in the note above, replacing `/` with `/index.html` in the reported pageviews will introduce a discontinuity in the analytics data for your home page.
+Note that replacing `/` with `/index.html` in the reported pageviews will introduce a discontinuity in the analytics data for your home page.
 If that is not acceptable, you can set up a search and replace filter to remap `/index.html` to `/` in your analytics data: